systers/vms/docs/Installation_Guide.md

 ## <a name="ppm"></a>Install Django and additional packages

-Run the following commands to install required libraries for vms:
+Run the following commands to install the required libraries for vms:

     cd vms
     sudo pip install -r requirements.txt